|

 the seamier ones) that pop-ups as a marketing tactic have been lumped in

+with spam.
 Naturally, companies have stepped in to develop software that blocks

 pop-ups.
 It's even an option now in some browsers such as Netscape.
 Some